MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 It wasn't that we wanted to be radical or rebels, we just felt that there could be more done.
 And because we were people that were fascinated by comedy, theater, literature, and other types of art forms, we couldn't understand why these things couldn't exist side by side, next to each other.
 {: .interviewee }

 We from a very early age just experimented and put on concerts our own way and then about 13 years ago, we sat down and said, "Okay, why don't we actually really do what we've always wanted to do and create this show/concert?"
+{: .interviewee }

 We didn't always live in the same city and we spent a few years apart, I was studying in New York, he was studying in Vienna.
 Of course we'd see each other almost once every year.
 Most of the times, we'd end up doing something together.
 But now that I've moved to Vienna and he lived in Vienna, we're both living in the same city, we said, "Okay, come on, let's do this."
 And so, *A Little Nightmare Music* by Igudesman & Joo was born.
 {: .interviewee }

 {% include video.html vid="0jiu0RNizU8" %}